blazed-space/BLZ-template/README.md

 1. Run npm install
 2. Run npm run dev

+This will run a development instance on localhost:8000

 # To Deploy
 1. Install Fuel to /var/www/common/
 2. Run npm run deploy